Bob Price / News Director, Mid-Day Anchor | email

 Sarah Harnisch / Morning Anchor | email

-Sarah Harnisch is a horseback riding, scrapbooking mom of five who anchors news by dawn and homeschools by… well, the rest of the day.
-Sort of like those secret CIA spies, Sarah slips out of her house at 2:30 am under her double persona — and returns home shortly after breakfast, shedding her Morning Show secret suit (complete with utility belt) to don supermom garb instead.
+Sarah Harnisch is a mom of five who anchors news by dawn and homeschools by… well, the rest of the day.
+Sort of like those secret CIA spies, Sarah slips out of her house at 3:30 a.m. under her double persona.
+She returns home after breakfast and swaps out her Morning Show secret suit for sweatpants and food fights with her kids.